emper0r/IVAO-status/README.rst

 Installing main dependencies in Debian/Ubuntu/Kubuntu

-    aptitude install python-qt4 sqlite3 libsqlite3-0
+    aptitude install python-qt4 sqlite3 libsqlite3-0 python-setuptools

 Second important dependency is GeoPy found in this link

 http://code.google.com/p/geopy/

-Download the last tarball and install with simple steps or can get it into tool path
+Download the last tarball and install with simple steps or can get it into tools path included

 untar tarball